 The Immunization of School Pupils Act also requires the health unit to keep immunization records for children attending Simcoe Muskoka schools.
 This information is crucial to preventing further spread when there is a case of a vaccine preventable disease in a school.
 Unvaccinated children may be excluded from school for a period of time to help protect them and prevent a larger outbreak.

 In order for the health unit to maintain accurate records, parents of school-aged children must notify the health unit every time their child is immunized by anyone other than health unit.
-Unfortunately, one quarter of Simcoe Muskoka children have incomplete immunization information on record.
 Children can be suspended from school for not providing the health unit with up to date information.
 For more information on how to report, see the health unit website on reporting immunization information.